-Course code

-URL http://eclass.uowm.gr/courses/MECH258/ Recommended Prerequisites Technology of Materials I & II Statics Dynamics Numerical Methods in design of mechanical structures Course content Basic principles of biology, biological materials and their properties (tissues, cells, proteins, amino acids, blood, etc.).
+Course code 258 URL http://eclass.uowm.gr/courses/MECH258/ Recommended Prerequisites Technology of Materials I &amp; II Statics Dynamics Numerical Methods in design of mechanical structures Course content Basic principles of biology, biological materials and their properties (tissues, cells, proteins, amino acids, blood, etc.).
 Understanding biological systems and interactions between them.
 Mechanisms of mechanical signal transmission and its conversion into biochemical.
 Evolutionary mechanics and effect of daily loads on tissue morphogenesis.
 Techniques, biocompatibility, biodegradation and principles governing implants.
 Types of implants and their peculiarities based on the intended use.
 Smart / biomimetic materials and nanomaterials.
 Implant design, material selection, clinical trials, optimization, and legislative framework for disposal.
 Examples of orthopedic and dental engineering and interdisciplinary benefits.

-Expected learning outcomes and competences to be acquired: • acquired: • be a technology data • be a relat
+Expected learning After the successful completion of the course, students will: outcomes and • acquire the theoretical background in various fields of competences to be acquired: biomedical technology and knowledge for the application of engineering in medicine. • be able to understand, describe and categorize key technologies used in Biomedical, with diagrams and data. be able to evaluate comparatively and substantiates the relative advantages and disadvantages of alternative technology approaches and solutions. • be able to select the appropriate among the alternative descriptions of the digital system, based on the problem it faces. • be familiar with the basic principles of material technology in all materials used in bio-medical devices. • be familiar with the basic principles of biomaterial manufacturing and their properties as well as prosthetic members.
+Teaching methods Lectures (13 weeks x 2 hour of Theory and 2 hours of Exercises) and homeworks.